MexicanaClick: History

 The airline was founded in 1975 and started operations on 12 July 1975 as Aerocaribe.
 It was formed by Yucatán private investors but was bought by Corporación Mexicana de Aviación on 23 August 1990.
 It operated regional services under the Mexicana Inter banner using Fairchild FH-227 and Douglas DC-9-30 aircraft (as of January 2005).
 Mexicana decided to transfer its fleet of Fokker 100 aircraft to Aerocaribe and rebrand the airline, with Click Mexicana starting operations in July 2005.
 Some services previously operated by Mexicana de Aviación, such as Ciudad del Carmen, Cozumel, and Saltillo, were shifted to Click Mexicana.
 In December 2005, the Mexicana group, including Click Mexicana, was reprivatised and sold by the Mexican government to Grupo Posadas, a hotel chain.

 As part of a restructuring of Mexicana in 2008, it was announced that Click would stop service as a separate low-cost airline and begin serving domestic destinations in Mexico as a regional feeder under the name MexicanaClick.
 The new airline also started adding to their fleet with Boeing 717 aircraft, which added Business class to the airline.

 Click, along with its parent company, ceased operations on 28 August 2010, after filing for bankruptcy earlier in the month.
 Mexicana and its subsidiaries had stopped selling tickets three weeks prior to the shutdown.

-Destinations

 Fleet

 The MexicanaClick fleet consisted of the following aircraft (as of 15 March 2010):

 The airline announced in February 2009, that it would replace its Fokker 100 fleet with 25 Boeing 717-200 aircraft from Midwest Airlines, starting in 2009, with 7 aircraft.

 As of 11 March 2009, the average age of the MexicanaClick fleet was 13.3 years.